erinkelsey/datastructures-algorithms-python/README.md

 # Data Structures and Algorithms in Python

-This repository holds implementations of common data structures and algorithms in Python, as well as explanation of algorithm analysis with Big-O Notation.
+This repository holds implementations of common data structures and algorithms in Python, as well as an explanation of algorithm analysis with Big-O Notation.

 ## Install